pollev/wifi-executor/README.md

 # wifi-extractor

-This is a small program to grab stored wifi passwords.
+This is a small test program to grab stored wifi passwords.
 I made this to play around with my command executor library.
-Also to mess with my friends.